The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: How to Get Sparsity, Interactions, and Fast Inference When Covariates Are Dependent

 Since any Hilbert space of square-integrable functions of $x_V$ can be approximated arbitrarily well by taking tensor products of one-dimensional Hilbert spaces by \citet{stone1994, projection_anova}, \cref{assum:tens_space} is a mild assumption.
 The more problematic assumption is that all covariates are independent (i.e., that $\mu = \mu_{\tens}$).

-\section{How to get sparsity, interactions, and fast inference when covariates are dependent}
+\section{How to Get Sparsity, Interactions, and Fast Inference When Covariates Are Dependent}

 Here we extend to the general $\mu$ case.
 We start by motivating this extension in \cref{sec:issue_prod_measure}.
 In \cref{sec:change_basis}, we develop a change-of-basis formula to take the functional ANOVA decomposition of $\bar{f}_{\theta}$ with respect to $\mu_{\tens}$ to one with respect to $\mu$.
-While our formula assumes $Q=2$, we expect that our formula naturally extends beyond the pairwise case.
+In this section, we assume $Q=2$.
+We defer the general $Q$ case to \cref{A:skim_extend}.

-\subsection{Practical problems from assuming independent covariates}
+\subsection{Practical Problems From Assuming Independent Covariates}

 Since $\mu_{\tens} = \mu_1(x_1) \tens \mu_2(x_2) \cdots \tens \mu_p(x_p)$, $\mu_{\tens}$ has the same 1D marginal distributions as $\mu$.
 Nevertheless, we prove that the functional ANOVA decomposition of an $f \in \hilb$ can be \emph{arbitrarily} different depending on if $\mu_{\tens}$ or $\mu$ is selected.
 We prove this claim by showing something stronger, namely that the intercepts between two functional ANOVA decompositions can be arbitrarily far apart (see \cref{A:far_intercept_proof} for the proof of \cref{lem:arb_far_intercept}).